 3 cups sugar, 1/2 cup boiling water, 1/4 teaspoon cream of tartar, 1/2 tablespoon vinegar.
 Boil ingredients, together without stirring, until, when tried in cold water, mixture will become brittle.
 Turn on a well- buttered platter to cool.

 As edges cool, fold towards center.
 As soon as it can be handled, pull until white and glossy.
-While pulling, flavour as desired, using vanilla, orange extract, coffee extract, oil of sassafras, or melted chocolate.
+While pulling, flavor as desired, using vanilla, orange extract, coffee extract, oil of sassafras, or melted chocolate.
 Cut in sticks or small pieces.

 The Times Cook Book, No. 2 (1905)